Michael Knight (Knight Rider)

 Michael Knight is a fictional character and the protagonist of the 1980s television series Knight Rider, played by David Hasselhoff.
 The character first appeared in the opening scenes as Michael Long, played by Larry Anderson in the beginning of the pilot.
-His last appeared was a Knight Riders in 2008 Films.
+His last appearance was in the 2008 film Knight Rider.

 Biography

 Knight Rider

-Michael Arthur Long was born on January 9, 1949, outside Los Angeles, California, raised by a blue-collar working family.
+In the storyline of Knight Rider, Michael Arthur Long was born on January 9, 1949, outside Los Angeles, California, and raised by a blue-collar working family.
 In the 1960s, Michael joined the Army, spending three years in counter-intelligence work in Vietnam.
 He was captured while on a mission.
 Michael escaped but suffered a serious injury that required brain surgery, and a metal plate was inserted into his skull.
 Michael was later discharged from the service, returning to Los Angeles in the 1970s, where he joined the LAPD, starting as a patrolman, eventually becoming a detective lieutenant with the LAPD's 11th precinct.
 Michael resided at 1834 Shoreborne Avenue, Wilmington, California, in the zip code 90744.

-In the pilot episode, Michael (played by Larry Anderson) is betrayed by an informant and shot in the head by industrial espionage expert Tanya Walker (Phyllis Davis).His metal plate deflected the round, but Michael suffered serious facial damage.
+In the pilot episode, Michael (played by Larry Anderson) is betrayed by an informant and shot in the head by industrial espionage expert Tanya Walker (Phyllis Davis).
+His metal plate deflected the round, but Michael suffered serious facial damage.

 Michael was declared dead to the public, with his medical care taken over by FLAG (Foundation for Law And Government), a private crime-fighting arm of Knight Industries, an organization founded by Wilton Knight (Richard Basehart), a dying billionaire philanthropist.
 Michael was not Wilton's first choice for the pilot program, but changed his mind and reopened the foundation due to Michael's arrival.
 Wilton picks up Michael, passed out in front of his car, on a desert highway.

 Michael is given a new face via facial reconstructive surgery, and is renamed Michael Knight (David Hasselhoff).
 Together with the high-tech automobile KITT (Knight Industries Two Thousand), Michael carries on Wilton's crusade of aiding the powerless.
 He is given mission objectives by the new director of FLAG, Wilton's longtime friend and confidant, Devon Miles (Edward Mulhare).
 Michael was selected for his high level of self-defense training, intelligence, law enforcement experience, and his ability and preference to work alone without assistance or back-up.